nuwave/lighthouse/docs/master/eloquent/getting-started.md

 }
 ```

-This will take the arguments that the `createUser` field receives and use them to create a new model instance.
+A create mutation will use the arguments passed to the field to create a new model instance:

 ```graphql
 mutation {